vlaate/SkyWatcherWiFi/README.md

 ![alt text](https://raw.githubusercontent.com/vlaate/SkyWatcherWiFi/master/Screenshot.jpg "SkyWatcher App")

+Note that the name "Virtuoso" was reported by the mount itself, not introduced by this adapter.
+Also note that no hand controller is needed for this project.

 Goto works, including star alignment, tracking, etc. One thing that did not work with my Virtuoso mount are the arrow buttons (for manual movement).
 My Virtuoso mount comes with these buttons built-in, and even with the adapter+app, I have to use the hardware built-in buttons in the mount for manual movement, because the "virtual" buttons in the SynScan app didn't seem to work.
 Everything else for goto worked fine though.

 ## Parts List